hassan-salloum/VraiHack/README.md

 ** 🔭 I’m currently working on 4 researchs :
-   -*Radio mobile hacking [GSM, GPRS, SMS, VOIP, VOLTE] -*android malware [byapssing android sec and AV and GooglePlay protections] -*installation of complete mail system [SMTP, IMAP, webserver, webmail]
+   - Radio mobile hacking [GSM, GPRS, SMS, VOIP, VOLTE]
+   - android malware [byapssing android sec and AV and GooglePlay protections]
+   - installation of complete mail system [SMTP, IMAP, webserver, webmail]

 - 🤔 I’m looking for help with "osmobts and osmobsc"
 - 💬 You can ask me about Offensive Pentesting + IoT + Radio mobile